 Why I Revealed My Poverty Secret

 During the more prosperous decades that followed, my history of impoverishment faded into a secret on its own.
 Recent acquaintances had no idea of my poverty struggles.
-They didn’t know I had once been briefly homeless or so poor that I washed my kids in a McDonalds’ restroom.
-No one knew that, back then, the only way I could only afford sanitary supplies by systematically amassing change from multiple food stamp purchases.
-By 2010, all that anyone saw of me from day to day was someone who appeared to have it all together.
+They didn’t know I had once been briefly homeless or so poor that I washed my kids in a McDonald’s restroom.
+No one knew that, back then, the only way I could only afford sanitary supplies was by systematically amassing change from multiple food stamp purchases.
+By 2010, all anyone saw of me was someone who appeared to have it all together: a couple of degrees, a well-paying job, a big house, and a nice car.

-I wasn’t intentionally concealing those facts about my past.
+I wasn’t intentionally concealing the facts about my past.
 It was just that nothing had warranted me bringing them up.
 That is, until I realized the value of sharing my story.
-Friends suggested that people could learn from my poverty experience and be inspired by how I managed to escape it.
+When I did mention it to someone, they were surprised and suggested that others could learn from my poverty experience.
+They believed the story of how I managed to rise above it would inspire others.

-I, myself, had reached a rather sad conclusion: not much about the welfare system had improved in over 25 years.
+I, myself, had long ago reached the woeful conclusion that not much about the welfare system had improved in the 25 years since I was a client.
 In the fall of 2011, I decided to devote my time to writing about the lessons I’d learned back in the day, while barely eking out a living.
-I would uncover my personal poverty story, write it, and put it out there.
+I would uncover my unknown poverty story—write it, and put it out there.

 It took five years to write my gritty memoir, A Day at the Fare: One Woman’s Welfare Passage.
 There were so many truths to tell.
-I insisted the book be thought-provoking, authentic, and polished—something its readers could truly feel.
-To ensure this, I reconstructed my story’s timeline using copies of actual welfare records.
+I insisted the book be thought-provoking, authentic, and polished—something readers would truly feel.
+To help this happen, I referred to copies of my actual welfare records to reconstruct my story’s timeline and took it from there.

 One of the toughest decisions I wrangled with as I shared my poverty experience in writing, was how much of my personal affairs I should reveal.
-I would be making myself more vulnerable than ever before.
+It felt as if I’d be making myself more vulnerable than ever before.

 “You have to tell enough to leave a mark, Pamela, or there’s no sense in you writing it,” I reminded myself.
 “Remember the purpose of writing your book.”